Financial Storage Rights in Electric Power Networks: Financial Storage Rights

 \subsection{Financial Transmission Rights}

-In the event that there is transmission congestion at an economic dispatch and the ISO does indeed collect a positive merchandising surplus, it is common practice in US electricity markets to reallocate the MS in the form of \emph{financial transmission rights} \cite{ONeillEtAl13}.
-Essentially, a financial transmission right entitles its holder to receive a fraction of the transmission congestion surplus (TCS) collected by the ISO in clearing the spot market \cite{Hogan92}.
+In the event that there is transmission congestion at an economic dispatch and the ISO does indeed collect a positive merchandising surplus, it is common practice in US electricity markets to reallocate the MS in the form of \emph{financial transmission rights} \cite{Hogan92, ONeillEtAl13}.
 Financial transmission rights can be specified in variety of ways, with the two most predominant types being defined as \emph{point-to-point} and \emph{flow-based} rights.

 A \textit{point-to-point financial transmission right} (FTR) is specified in terms of a quantity of power, a point of injection, and a point of withdrawal.
 It yields the holder the entitlement to receive, or obligation to pay, the difference in nodal spot prices between the chosen point of withdrawal and the point of delivery, times the nominated quantity of power.
 Accordingly, an FTR may amount to a credit or liability.
 We have the following definition.